Dr Ros Williams

 Department of Sociological Studies

-Ros has been Associate Editor of the STS journal New Genetics and Society since 2020, and since 2022 has sat on on the Early Career Awards Interview Panel for Wellcome Trust’s Social Sciences and Humanities Discovery Award scheme
+Ros has been Associate Editor of the STS journal New Genetics and Society since 2020, and sits on the Social Sciences and Humanities Early Career Awards Interview Panel for Wellcome Trust’s Discovery Award scheme

 - BA (Hons) (Warwick)